vishwanath231/vishwanath231/README.md

 ## WEB DEVELOPER

 Web Developer with a passion for web application development and success in managing development projects.
-Skilled in conceptualizing, designing, development, and deploying software containing logical and mathematical solutions to business problems.
-Dedicated to driving innovation with the ability to follow industry and technological trends, and facilitating early adoption of innovations.
+I am skilled in conceptualizing, designing, developing, and deploying software containing logical and mathematical solutions to business problems.
+I am dedicated to driving innovation to follow industry and technological trends and facilitate the early adoption of innovations.

 Glad to see you here! 😍